clarive/clarive-docs/en/cmd/cmd-common.markdown

 ## Setting options in the [env].yml config file

-All the options here can be set also in the `[env].yml` file, except the `--env` option for logical reasons.
+All the options here can be set also in the `[config].yml` file, except the `-c` option for logical reasons.

-For example, this could be an `[env].yml` config file.
+For example, this could be an `[config].yml` config file.
 All options with dash `-` in the name need to be translated to underscore `_`:

 ```yaml